FAQs

 My child has long hair; what do I need to do about it?

-Your child will be required to wrap his hair using wrestling hair wrap, which integrates into his headgear.
+Your child may be required to wrap their hair using a wrestling hair cap, which integrates into their headgear.
 This item is available on various sports apparel websites.

 Volunteering